simple-crypto/simple-website/organization.md

 	For these purposes, the CLA requests a perpetual, worldwide, non-exclusive, no charge, royalty-free and irrevocable license to contributors.
 Precisely, the SIMPLE-Crypto CLA is available [here](???){:target="_blank"}.

+If you are the author and own the copyright of your contributions (or if you have the right to license it), please sign and send us the <a href="pdfs/cla_individual.pdf">individual CLA</a> by <a href="mailto:info@simple-crypto.dev">e-mail</a>.
+If the copyright of your contributions belongs to a company, please ensure that the <a href="pdfs/cla_entity.pdf">entity CLA</a> has been signed by an authorized representative and sent to us.

 * <strong><em>Licensing of SIMPLE-Crypto implementations.</em></strong>
 The type of license under which SIMPLE-Crypto implementations are released depends on the project stage: